hackclub/OnBoard/projects/Radio_Transmitter_and_Reciver/readme.md

 ---
-name: "FIRST LAST"
+name: "Abhinav Ajith"
-slack_handle: "@SLACK HANDLE"
+slack_handle: "@Abhinav Ajith"
-github_handle: "@GITHUB HANDLE"
+github_handle: "@jk-aero"
 tutorial: # Link to the tutorial if you used one
 ---

-# YOUR PROJECT NAME
+# RF Transmitter and Receiver System Using Raspberry Pi Pico

 <!-- Describe your board in 2-3 sentences.
 What are you making?
 What will it do? -->